edcrypt/PharoGameOfLife/README.md

 # PharoGameOfLife
 A simple morphic Conway's Game of Life.

-Use nextIteration to proceed with the simulation.
+Open with `GOLGame start`.